Your basket is empty.

-In 1985 the company purchased a coffee roaster and fresh coffee production began in Porlock, where our coffee beans are still roasted today.
-Fast-forward to today and Derek Miles and John Halls, Norman's son, still taste the award-winning Miles products at our coastal factory.
+In the 1980 the Porlock site moved from Capes Yard a few yards down the road to The Vale Yard.
+The company purchased a coffee roaster and fresh coffee production began in Porlock, where our coffee beans are still roasted today.

 We’re an energetic bunch here at Miles HQ and we like nothing more that being outdoors – biking over the Quantock hills, watching (or sailing) the boats out on the water at Porlock Weir and enjoying picnics on Minehead beach during the summer.

 To us the simple daily pleasures of watching the world go by, taking a stroll in the countryside or spending hours sharing stories with your family and friends over a cup of tea, are just as important as the big milestones in life.
 We like to take a step back and enjoy the moments; the fabulous, the hilarious and even the seemingly mundane, that make life the brilliant journey that it is.